IvoLimmen/calgen/config/README.md

 pageSize - A4 or A3 for the size of the images showWeekNumbers - true if you like to see the weeknumbers in the calendar displayed

-## ColorSets
+## HolidaySets

-You can define color sets and refer to them in the vacations.
-So you can define on or multiple colors and in the vacation simply refer to the `set` using the `colorCode`

-set - the number to refer to
+You can define color sets for a set of holidays.

-color - the background color to use for the vacation
+color - the background color to use for the vacation holidays - set of holidays to draw with a specific color.

-## Vacations
+## Holidays

-A vacation simply has the following properties:
+A holiday simply has the following properties:

-startDate - starting date of the vacation (yyyy-mm-dd) endDate - end date of the vacation (yyyy-mm-dd) type - group name; like "Summerholiday", this is shown on the calendar colorCode - the reference to the colorset to use so you can show different colors for certain types of vacations if needed
+startDate - starting date of the vacation (yyyy-mm-dd) endDate - end date of the vacation (yyyy-mm-dd) type - group name; like "Summerholiday", this is shown on the calendar